 In reality, this is not the case.
 Outsourcing service providers fully involve the businesses to the extent they want.
 They keep them fully updated on the progress of the project and provide them comprehensive reports.
 Communication and collaboration tools help businesses to interact in real-time with the staff of the outsourcing services providers and exercise full control over the project.

 Myth 2: Outsourcing Results In A Low-Quality Product

-The rates of software and in India and other Asian countries are lower because of the differences in the economies of these countries in comparison to the US.
-It has nothing to do with poor quality. is preferred by the US companies mainly because of the timely delivery of high quality products.
+The rates of software and web development in India and other Asian countries are lower because of the differences in the economies of these countries in comparison to the US.
+It has nothing to do with poor quality.
+Outsourcing to India is preferred by the US companies mainly because of the timely delivery of high quality products.
 By following the best coding practices, agile methodology and thorough quality testing, outsourcing services providers are able to create robust products.

 Myth 3: Outsourcing Comes With Language and Cultural barriers

 Businesses that want to outsource their projects to offshore destinations, often worry about the language and cultural differences.